anotherRedbeard/apimdemo-environment/iac/bicep/README.md

 # Bicep

-This directory contains scripts that are used for various tasks in this project.
+This directory contains bicep templates that are used for various tasks in this project.
+If you want to use your own parameter files, this repo is setup to copy the `*.bicepparam` files and create your own with the `dev.bicepparam` extension.
+They will be ignored from check-in.

+1. **APIM smart load balancing with circuit breaker**

+    `create-aoai-load-balancing.bicep` is the main template for this.
+Here we are creating 3 backends (these are OpenAI endpoints) in 3 different Azure regions and load balancing across each of them based on the deployment name.
+That is 2 backend pools, one for each deployment.
+This setup is using Round Robin, but there are ways to use weighted and priority in the backend pools.
+You can find more info in the [load balancing options](https://learn.microsoft.com/en-us/azure/api-management/backends?tabs=bicep#load-balancing-options) doc.

 ## Deploying with Bicep